niveK77pur/midi-input.nvim/README.md

 If successful, you can go into *Insert* mode and enter notes using your MIDI keyboard.
 In *Replace* you can replace existing notes, it will not add or insert notes.

 When finished, you can stop the MIDI input using the following command; it will terminate the `lilypond-midi-input` process.
-In case you forget, an autocommand will also handle this for you.
+In case you forget, an autocommand will also handle this for you upon exiting NeoVim.

 ```vim
 :MidiInputStop